marcnewlin/gnuradio-web/README.md

 The GNU Radio Companion UI is running the `feature-grc-qt` branch of GNU Radio, which itself is a work-in-progress, so some basic capabilities (like the ability to edit block properties) are missing.

-Support for USB-based software-defined radios is not yet implemented, but will be possible.
+Support for USB software-defined radios is not yet implemented, but will be possible.
 (Earlier in the pandemic I published standalone WebUSB proof-of-concepts for USRP B210, HackRF, and PlutoSDR.)

 ### how to run a simple flowgraph with QT GUI visualization